Stephen King’s ‘The Mist’: ‘Destruction’ Trailer Shows There Will Be Blood

 That being said, both trailers make it look like this iteration of The Mist will be presenting the titular rolling fog as a carrier of a kind of rage virus that turns the humans trapped in it against one another.
 In both King and Darabont’s versions, the mist did not serve such a function.
 The “rage mist” will create conflict, to be sure, which makes it conducive to an entire TV series.
 It could also be seen as detracting from the idea of The Mist, though, which is that people can turn brutal simply from being put in dire situations.

-As The Inquisitr noted several weeks ago when the initial trailer for The Mist was released, the show will star Morgan Spector and Alyssa Sutherland and has been described as a “twisted cousin” of the novella.
+As the Inquisitr noted several weeks ago when the initial trailer for The Mist was released, the show will star Morgan Spector and Alyssa Sutherland and has been described as a “twisted cousin” of the novella.
 Despite this title, Stephen King himself has endorsed Spike’s The Mist, stating that the first episode is “pretty damn good.”

 Hopefully, King’s fans and horror connoisseurs will be just as happy as the author is with The Mist.
 If the most recent trailer is a good indication of how much creepy/dangerous action the series will contain, they very well might.